Chapter 5:

 She moved without thinking.
 Even though it felt like glass was slicing her open, she forced herself up and ran out of the room.

-She didn’t know where she was running—only that she had to go.
-Go far.
-Far away.
+She didn’t know where she was going—only that she had to go far.
+Far away from here.

-She didn’t even know where to begin looking for it—whether the train had destroyed it or if the hospital had taken it—but her mind and body screamed the same command:
+She didn’t even know where to begin looking for it—whether the train had destroyed it or if the hospital had taken it—but her mind and body were controlled by the massive wave of undeniable fear.

 Bare feet slapped against the cold hospital floor as she ran.
 The lights above blurred into streaks of white, her breath tearing painfully from her lungs.
 Somewhere behind her, a voice shouted—but she didn’t turn around.